Few-Shot Unlearning by Model Inversion: Proposed Method

-\textbf{Augmentation loss.} We assume that the trained classifier $f_{w_o}$ is robust under the data augmentations such as flipping, rotating, and cropping, used in a training step.
-If the generated samples are similar to the trained images, then the classification result of $f_w$ on the original and augmented samples need to be similar to each other.
-Otherwise, the generated samples are unlikely used in training $f_{w_o}$.
-To encourage $G$ to generate realistic samples under data augmentation, we define a data augmentation loss $\ell_{\text{aug}}$ for mini-batch $B$ is defined as:
+\textbf{$\ell_{\text{ent}}$ and $\ell_{\text{aug}}$ from the training strategy.} Presuming a fairly successful training of $f_o$, a training sample $(x,y) \in D$ is anticipated to have a low cross entropy between the prediction $f_o(x)$ and label $y$ in most cases.
+We hence employ $\ell_{\text{ent}}$ comparing the predicted label $f_o(\tilde{x})$ and the conditional label $y$ of generated sample $\tilde{x} = G(z, y)$ in terms of cross entropy.
+It encourages the generated sample $\tilde{x} = G(z, y)$ to be predicted as the label of $D_e$ if $y = y^+$ or the class $y$ otherwise.
+From the fair training of $w_o$, we can also assume that the classifier $f_o$ is robust against a set $\Phi$ of data augmentation $\phi: \set{X} \mapsto \set{X}$ such as flipping, rotating, and cropping, used in a training step.
+Indeed, such augmentations are often included in the training strategy of $f_o$.
+In other words, if the generated samples are similar to the training ones, then the classification result of $f_{o}$ on the original and augmented samples need to be similar to each other.
+Otherwise, they are unlikely used in training $f_{o}$.
+From this, we define a data augmentation loss $\ell_{\text{aug}}$ for each generated samples $\tilde{x} = G(z, y)$ as follows: